Join us and make a difference.

 Each year we recruit a small number of live-in volunteers.
 Being a volunteer can be demanding, but highly rewarding for those willing to engage with the work here and to build strong relationships with our pupils and with each other.

-We welcome applications all year round but we usually like people to commit to staying for a minimum of 10 months to 1 year.
+We usually like people to commit to staying for a minimum of 10 months to 1 year.
 However we can sometimes be flexible.
 There are also options to stay longer to undertake training and to take on more responsibility.

 In their work with the pupils, volunteers are able to actively participate in care, education, arts and crafts.